SlapBot/slapbot.github.io/documentation/developer/index.md

 Stephanie follows PEP8 conventions whenever possible, and is completed Object Oriented, let me show you how to go about it.

-- Each module will have a file name in snake_case such facebook_module, alpha_search_module and so on.
+- Each module will have a file name in `snake_case` such `facebook_module`, `alpha_search_module` and so on.

 Go on and create a file called test_module.py in the modules directory of stephanie.

-- Each module will have a class name in CamelCase (where first character of the word is capital too.) such as FacebookModule, AlphaSearchModule and so on.
+- Each module will have a class name in `CamelCase` (where first character of the word is capital too.) such as `FacebookModule`, `AlphaSearchModule` and so on.

 Create a class called TestModule in that file like so : (in test_module.py)

         class TestModule:

-- Now this class will inherit from another class called BaseModule which handles all the dependencies that you would need to create a fully functional module.
+- Now this class will inherit from another class called `BaseModule` which handles all the dependencies that you would need to create a fully functional module.

         from Stephanie.Modules.base_module import BaseModule